 Just like the Aussie Pitbull mix name continues to evolve, you can see the popularity of an Australian Shepherd mix when the breed names get blended together.

-The Aussiedoodle or Aussiepoo mix (Australian Shepherd and Poodle) or the Aussietare (Staffordshire Bull Terrier and Australian Shepherd mix) are great examples of this.
+The Aussiedoodle or Aussiepoo mix (Australian Shepherd and Poodle) or the Aussietare (Staffordshire Bull Terrier and Aussie Shepherd mix) are great examples of this.

-If an Aussie Pit mix is not right for you, you are sure to be an Australian Shepherd mix that’s perfect for you.
+If an Aussie Pit mix is not right for you, you are sure to be an Aussie Shepherd combination that’s perfect for you.

 Characteristics of Australian Shepherd mixed breed dogs